-A + Α A- B+ В B- C+ С C- D+ D Minimum % Required 95 % 90 % 85 % 80% 75% 70 % 65 % 60% 56% 53 % 50 %
+A + Α Α- B+ В В- C+ С C- D+ D Minimum % Required 95 % 90 % 85 % 80% 75% 70 % 65 % 60% 56% 53 % 50 %

-This course will have a Registrar Scheduled Final exam that will be delivered on-line.
+This course will have a Registrar Scheduled Final exam that will be delivered in-person and on campus.
 The Final Examination Schedule will be published by the Registrar's Office approximately one month after the start of the term.
-The final exam for this course will be designed to be completed within hours.
+The final exam for this course will be designed to be completed within 2 hours.

-The University of Calgary offers a flexible_grade option, Credit Granted (CG) to support student's breadth of learning and student wellness.
+The University of Calgary offers a flexible grade option, Credit Granted (CG) to support student's breadth of learning and student wellness.
 Faculty units may have additional requirements or restrictions for the use of the CG grade at the faculty, degree or program level.
 To see the full list of Faculty of Science courses where CG is not eligible, please visit the following website: https://science.ucalgary.ca/current-students/undergraduate/program-advising/flexible-grading-option-cg-grade